 A protected model provides the ability to deliver a model without revealing the intellectual property of the model.
 A protected model is a referenced model that hides all block and line information.
-It does not use encryption technology.
+It does not use encryption technology unless you use the optional password protection available for read-only view, simulation, and code generation.
+If you choose password protection for one of these options, the software protects the supporting files using AES–256 encryption.
 Creating a protected model requires a Simulink® Coder™ license.
 A third party that receives a protected model must match the platform and the version of Simulink for which the protected model was generated.

 Simulating a protected model requires that the protected model:

 Be available somewhere on the MATLAB® path.

 Be referenced by a Model block in a model that executes in Normal or Accelerator mode.